-Unfortunately he’s doing the Redux Little Router way, and you already know the conclusions I’ve drawn about that.
+Unfortunately he’s doing the Redux Little Router way, and you already know what I think about that.
 All action types are basically the equivalent of PUSH.
 That’s not to mention Rudy has an exhaustive feature list.
 I hate having to say this sorta stuff cuz I know he and we all have put a lot of work into this stuff.

-Next week’s code splitting and chunk/thunk prefecthing capabilities in conjunction with my “Universal” family of packages are going to be big for Rudy.
+Next week’s code splitting and chunk/thunk prefecthing capabilities in conjunction with my “Universal” family of packages are going to cement Rudy as the one and only :).
 Everything is done nicely in a decoupled way, which is the draw of using this stuff over Next.js.
 Frameworks are bad.
 Plain and simple.
 Maybe not always, but when React and Webpack get the level of abstraction low yet powerful enough it removes the need for frameworks on top.
 Or another way to put it: With tools like Universal + Rudy, a framework better bring a lot more than Next.js.
 Rudy + Universal offers their proclaimed core feature with far more flexibility.